kaythomas0/2do/README.md

 By default todo stores todos in `todo.db` in the local directory.

-This can be configured with the `-dbpath /path/to/todo.db` option.
+This can be configured with the `-dbpath=/path/to/todo.db` option.

-All the environment variables that you set will be read upon running the Makefile.
-For example:
+You can pass in the other environment variables using the flag notation as well, for example:
 ```
-$ export COLOR_THEME=nord
-$ make
+$ todo -maxitems=20 -maxtitlelength=50 -theme=nord
 ```
-^ Will run the application with the nord color theme.

 ## License
 MIT